 Open houses are a simple but necessary part of the research.
 Check out which homes are showing in your area and visit them as prospective buyers.
 In addition to having an understanding of what your house is up against, this exercise will also teach you a few things:

 - How to place and plan the property so that it appeals to prospective customers – not all buyers are the same, and experienced realtors have expertise in staging that you can benefit from.
 Look for home decor themes, particularly furniture and color matching.

 - How to act like a pro and take buyers around your house like it’s your work – Remember the features Realtors highlight during your tours.
 They know what to show to drive up the perceived worth of the land.
 Please pay particular attention, too, to what they neglect to discuss.

 Searching for homes for sale online in Maryland is another useful analysis method that can be performed to gather data.

 - How many houses are currently on sale and which have just been acquired

 - How to gage direct rivalry and control your goals

 - Analyze sold Maryland listings to learn what they did well and add them to your listing for full impact.

-- Look at the listings that are more than 120 days old for reminders of what you can't do, and make sure you don't make any of their mistakes.
-If they've been on the shelf for so long, they're doing something terrible.
+- Look at the listings that are more than 120 days old for reminders of what you can’t do, and make sure you don’t make any of their mistakes.
+They’re doing something terrible if they’ve been on the shelf for so long.

-More likely than not, if you haven't remodeled your house lately, you're going to have to refresh your home a lot of times.
+More likely than not, if you haven’t remodeled your house lately, you’ll have to refresh your home many times.